Barnsdall Art Park: 1980s to present

+Description

+Barnsdall Art Park covers 11.5 acre of Barnsdall's former Olive Hill estate.
+The park is at 4800 Hollywood Boulevard, between Vermont Avenue to the east and Edgemont Street to the west.
+When the site was donated to the city, it contained olive trees, as well as other plantings such as oleanders, hibiscus, and acacias.
+The park contains several paved pathways, in addition to parking lots at the bottom of Olive Hill.

+Due to the park's hilly location and cultural venues, the Los Angeles Times referred to Barnsdall Art Park as the "Acropolis of Los Angeles".
+In addition to art shows, Barnsdall Art Park hosts events such as Friday-night wine tastings.

 Hollyhock House

-The Aline Barnsdall Residence, known as Hollyhock House, was the first Los Angeles project of Frank Lloyd Wright.
+The main attraction of the park is Hollyhock House, which is on the northern slope of Olive Hill.
+Hollyhock House was the first Los Angeles project of Frank Lloyd Wright.
 Built between 1919 and 1921, it represents his earliest efforts to develop a regionally appropriate style of architecture for Southern California.

-Taking advantage of the area's mild climate, Hollyhock House is a combination of house and gardens.
-It is a remarkable example of Wright's love of nature and the way he incorporated it into his designs.
+Taking advantage of the area's mild climate, Hollyhock House combines interior and exterior spaces.
 The house takes its name from the hollyhock blossom, the favorite flower of Aline Barnsdall.
-Wright's abstracted hollyhock patterns were incorporated into the decoration motif on and in the residence.
+Wright's abstracted hollyhock patterns were incorporated into the residence.

 Wright was often absent during the actual construction of Hollyhock House, due to the demands of a major commission, the Imperial Hotel in Tokyo, Japan.
-Therefore, he gave supervision of the Barnsdall project to two young Taliesin studio associates: his son Lloyd Wright, and Rudolph Schindler.
+Therefore, Wright left his son Lloyd Wright in charge of the project, along with his apprentice Rudolph Schindler.
 They both became independently renowned architects.

-Art Park

-Because of financial and artistic differences, only the two secondary residences and the Barnsdall home, Hollyhock House, were finally built.
-In 1926, Aline Barnsdall gave Hollyhock House and eleven surrounding acres to the City of Los Angeles for use as a public park in memory of her father, Theodore Barnsdall.
-The City agreed to take the Hollywood estate, but initially did not do anything with it, likely because of Barnsdall's restrictions on how the land could be used, as well as her controversial ideals.
-Part of the ensuing negotiations between the City and Barnsdall included a provision that the California Art Club would be granted a fifteen-year lease (1927–1942) on Hollyhock House to use as their clubhouse.

-In the 1950s and 1960s additional art center buildings, including a modern theatre, an art gallery, and studios, were built on Olive Hill in the park.
-In the 1990s the Olive Hill restoration master plan and work was completed, including restoring the original olive groves.
+Hollyhock House is a Los Angeles Historic-Cultural Monument, a National Historic Landmark, and a World Heritage Site (listed as part of "The 20th-Century Architecture of Frank Lloyd Wright" listing).

+Other structures

+Residence A is slightly south of the intersection of New Hampshire Street and Hollywood Boulevard.
+North of the main house is the garage building, which also contains the chauffeur's residence.
+Residence B was located at 1610 North Edgemont Street, on the western slope of Olive Hill.
+The Spring House, on Olive Hill's southeastern slope next to the Junior Art Center, is the former refrigeration facility.
+A trough extends east from the house, connecting with a concrete pool and a dry streambed.
+Next to the Spring House is Schindler Terrace, the site of an unbuilt community theater.
+Also close by is the Junior Arts Center, which is southeast of Hollyhock House, on the slope.
+The Los Angeles Municipal Art Gallery is to the north of the Junior Arts Center, on the eastern slope of Olive Hill.

 Los Angeles Municipal Art Gallery

 The Los Angeles Municipal Art Gallery is a 10000 sqft venue that offers exhibition space for large, thematic group exhibitions and retrospective exhibitions of individual work.
+Completed in 1971, it was designed by Wehmueller and Stephens.
 The Junior Arts Center Gallery is a 2000 sqft venue in the building that offers a smaller gallery space.
 At times the two galleries are used together for single large-scale exhibitions.